-Next, seal off the room where the mold is located shut doors tightly and cover vents, doorways and other areas where air can escape with plastic and duct tape.
-Place an exhaust fan in front of any outdoor-facing openings to push spores outside.
-Be sure to wear a respirator or mold-spore rated facemask, and cover all exposed skin when cleaning black mold.
+Next, seal off the room where the mold is located — shut doors tightly and cover vents, doorways and other areas where air can escape with plastic and duct tape.
+Place an exhaust fan in front of any outdoor-facing windows or doors to vent the space and push spores outside.
+Note: Be sure to wear a N95 respirator or mold-spore-rated facemask and cover all exposed skin, including hands, when cleaning black mold.

 After cleaning black mold, place all equipment and debris in a heavy-duty trash bag, and, if possible, exit through an outdoor opening rather than the main home area, to prevent distribution of spores inside.